commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 > When using the `makeSalesChannel` helper, token refresh is handled automatically.
 The helper monitors token expiration and seamlessly refreshes customer tokens in the background, eliminating the need for manual refresh calls.

-#### JWT Bearer Authentication
+#### JWT bearer authentication

-Commerce Layer supports OAuth 2.0 JWT Bearer token exchange, enabling applications to obtain access tokens by exchanging JWT assertions.
+Commerce Layer supports OAuth 2.0 [JWT Bearer](https://docs.commercelayer.io/core/authentication/jwt-bearer) token exchange, enabling applications to obtain access tokens by exchanging JWT assertions.
 This is particularly useful for implementing delegated authentication flows, where an application needs to make API calls on behalf of a customer without requiring their direct interaction.
 The flow consists of two steps:

 1. Creating a signed JWT assertion containing the customer's claims